gaia-taipei/tw-firefox-weekly/SteveChung.md

+## This week 12/14 ~ 12/18
+* Bug 1221457 - [Messages]Apply gaia-fast-list for inbox list rendering
+  - Got some feedback.
+Replying the questions.

+* Bug 1224514 - [Messages][NG] We should shutdown MessagingService when app goes to background
+  - Reviewing the WIP and gave some thoughts.

-## This week 12/7 ~ 12/11
+## Last week 12/7 ~ 12/11
 * Mozlando work week.
 Here's the list of the main sessions(for me):
-  - NGA future work discussion
+  - NGA future work discussion: Review benefits brought by NGA and current progress in each apps
-  - Web component session
+  - Web component session: Some progress update from gecko
-  - Message API v2.0 discussion
+  - Message API v2.0 discussion: Have some discussion with RIL team with new API interface and possible message DB migration to gaia.
+  - Internal discussion with message peers and contributors about the future of the message app.
+  - Other sessions: academic/medical program, new security model, RTL, ...

 * Bug 1221457 - [Messages]Apply gaia-fast-list for inbox list rendering
-  - Waiting for review.

-## Last week 11/30 ~ 12/2
-* Bug 1221457 - [Messages]Apply gaia-fast-list for inbox list rendering
-  - Waiting for review.
+  - Discuss with peers about the necessity to land fast-list in the near future.

 ## 2015 Q4 Goals